 Miso soup is a favorite in my house.
-I’m not sure how the tradition began but right after our daughter celebrated her 4th birthday, she became insanely interested in Asian food.
-We have a beautiful restaurant in our neighborhood that still offers old school service complete with comfy booths, hot tea and of course chop sticks.
+Right after she celebrated her 4th birthday, our daughter fell in love with Asian food and culture.
+A restaurant in our neighborhood still offers old school service.
+We love the comfy booths, hot tea and of course chop sticks.
 You actually have to ask for a fork and a knife.
-Taryn loved ordering noodles and scooping them up with her child sized chop sticks to grab all of the veggies.
+Taryn loved ordering her miso and using her child sized chop sticks to grab all of the veggies.

 Miso Soup in Japan

 When my daughter was five, we went to Japan to visit my sister.
 The trip was incredible.
 We appreciated all of the people, food and scenery.
 We flew from NYC to Tokyo and then to Osaka.
 The bullet train was everything that we imagined and the beautiful temples in Kyoto looked just as they do in the postcards.
 We ordered miso soup every chance we got.